Monaco

 family name to Grimaldi.
 All princes since Jacques I

-carried the additional title of duc de Valentinois,
+carried the additional title of duc de Valentinois

-together with a very long list of other (actually
+(from 18 Jul 1642), together with a very long

-comte de Carladès, Longjumeau, Thann, Belfort,
+1643), Longjumeau, Thann, Belfort, Rosemont, Ferrette

-Buis-les-Baronnies, Hambie, Massy, Altkirch, Saint-Lô
+(from 23 Apr 1751), Hambie, Massy, Altkirch,

-Provence et Issenheim et sire di Matignon).
+Issenheim (from 13 Dec 1826) et sire di

 Party abbreviations: UM